 Some of the most important advances in women's rights have been secured through the efforts of women's movements.
-This includes international treaties such as the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW), the Beijing Platform for Action, Security Council Resolution 1325 on women, peace and security and international institutions such as UN Women.
-Women's rights organisations and movements have been central to building knowledge on gender discrimination through research, innovative concepts and gender-specific data collection.3
+This includes international treaties and frameworks such as the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW), the Beijing Platform for Action, Security Council Resolution 1325 on women, peace and security and the gender-related targets across the Sustainable Development Goals.
+Women's rights organisations and movements have been central to building knowledge on gender discrimination through research, innovative concepts and gender-specific data collection; proving to be pioneers in designing effective and innovative approaches to advance gender equality.3

-Women's rights organisations have experience and expertise across the Goal 5 target areas and other gender-related targets.
+Women's rights organisations have experience and expertise across the issues prioritised within Australia's Gender Equality and Women's Empowerment Strategy and other gender-related targets.
 This includes pioneering effective models for tackling violence against women and girls, supporting women to become leaders in their communities and advocating for legal reforms that introduce and expand women's rights including affirmative action.
 They are also playing a crucial role in mitigating conflict and building peace, and mobilising women to advocate for change at the local, national and international levels.
 Women's rights organisations and movements work to make a difference for women, whether or not it is the political priority of the moment.
 They help to sustain momentum for change and hold governments (and organisations) accountable for their commitments.